theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-3/index.md

 ---
 layout: base.njk
 title: "Mesoamerica"
-description: "Sacred Time, Calendars of Stone, and the Cosmic Architecture of Death."
+description: "Part III of the Afterlife Scrolls: sacred time, calendars of stone, and the cosmic architecture of death."
+excerpt: |
-excerpt: "You descended into Mictlán, outwitted the Lords of Xibalba, and faced the games of death.
+  You descended into Mictlán, outwitted the Lords of Xibalba, and faced the games of death.
-    Now begins the spiral upward — through sacrifice, memory, and the soul’s return to the celestial maize f…"
+  Now begins the spiral upward, through sacrifice, memory, and the soul’s return to the celestial maize field.
 tier: initiate

-pageId: "the-teachings-the-great-return-afterlife-s1-mesoamerica-part-3"
+pageId: "the-great-return-afterlife-season-1-mesoamerica-part-3"

 episode: 6
-partNumeral: "III"
+partNumeral: III

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Teachings"
+gateTitle: "The Great Return"

+seriesTitle: "Series I: The Afterlife"
+seasonTitle: "Season I: Maps of the Afterlife"
+episodeTitle: "Episode VI: Mesoamerica"
-partTitle: "The Spiral of Return"
+partTitle: "Part III: The Spiral of Return"
-tagline: "Sacred Time, Calendars of Stone, and the Cosmic Architecture of Death."
+tagline: "Sacred Time ✦ Calendars of Stone ✦ The Cosmic Architecture of Death"

 slug: "part-3"
 permalink: "/pillars/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-3/index.html"

 socialImage: "/tgk-assets/images/share/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-3/mesoamerica-part-3.jpg"